 New investment dollars continue to flow into LTL space

 In January, Canadian trucking and logistics provider TFI International (NYSE: TFII) announced it was acquiring UPS Freight (NYSE: UPS), now TForce Freight, in an $800 million transaction.
 TFI is now in the process of integrating the unit.
-Part of those initiatives includes repricing nearly $3 billion in freight, much of which was tied to bundled services contracts with clients that were priced at below-market LTL rates.
+Part of those initiatives include repricing nearly $3 billion in freight, much of which was tied to bundled services contracts with clients that were priced at below-market LTL rates.

 Downers Grove, Illinois-based Roadrunner (OTC: RRTS) announced in March it closed a $50 million private placement with proceeds to be used for technology investments to improve its LTL offering.
 The company has been involved in a turnaround aimed at unwinding years of non-LTL, asset-heavy acquisitions.
 The company’s goal is to create a less capital-intensive structure focused primarily on LTL.